Struki84/exa/openai_search.md

-# Using OpenAI's "Tool Use" Feature with Exa Search Integration
+# Using OpenAI's tool call Feature with Exa Search Integration
-This guide will show you how to properly set up and use OpenAI's and Exa's API client, and utilize OpenAI's function calling or "tool use" feature to perform Exa search integration.
+This guide will show you how to properly set up and use OpenAI's and Exa's API clients, and utilise OpenAI's function calling or "tool calling" feature to perform Exa search integration.

 ### What this guide covers
-- installing the prerequisit packages
+- Installing the prerequisite packages
-- setting up API keys as environment variables
+- Setting up API keys as environment variables
-- explain how OpenAI's "tool use" feature works
+- Explain how OpenAI's tool calling feature works
-- explain how to use Exa within the tool call
+- Explain how to use Exa within the tool call

 ## Guide
-### 1. Pre-requisites and installation
+### 1. Prerequisites and installation
 Before you can use this guide you will need to have [python3](https://www.python.org/doc/) and [pip](https://pip.pypa.io/en/stable/installation/) installed on your machine.

 For the purpose of this guide we will need to install:

-- `openai` library to perform OpenAIapi calls and completions
+- `openai` library to perform OpenAI API calls and completions
 - `exa_py` library to perform Exa search
 - `rich` library to make the output more readable